saiki-k/learn-draftjs/src/components/DraftTuts/Introduction/README.md

 ### Console

-To its right (or bottom, based on your layout) the panel named **Console** is where all `console.log` messages would go.
-If you have written something in the editor, you would have noticed that all the contents of the editor are being logged!
+To its right (or bottom, based on your layout) the panel named **Console** is where all the `console.log` messages would go.
+If you have written something in the editor, you would have noticed that all the contents of the editor are being logged inside this panel!

 The only difference — instead of using the actual `console.log` function — we use a special function `this.props.consoleLog`, which is made available to the corresponding Editor component.

-In other words, we are just replacing our traditional `console.log` with `this.props.consoleLog` for the convenience of checking the console output on screen.
+In other words, we are just replacing our traditional `console.log` with `this.props.consoleLog` for the convenience of checking the console output on the screen, aside the **Editor**.

 ### Code

-Finally, below is the **complete code** snippet which makes up the Editor component.
+Finally, below is the **complete code** snippet which makes up the above Editor component.
 We will revisit all the parts in the following snippet step by step.

 ```jsx
 import React, { Component } from 'react';